Firefly (airline): 2007–2010: Formation and early expansion

 To further enhance its operational capabilities, Firefly introduced the ATR 72-600 model in 2009.
 This upgraded version featured improved fuel efficiency, better passenger comfort and an increased seating capacity of up to 78 passengers compared to the ATR 72-500.
 The addition of these aircraft allowed the airline to expand its domestic route network and increase service frequency on high-demand routes.
-By the end of 2009, Firefly’s fleet consisted of ten ATR 72-500s and two ATR 72-600s, solidifying its position as a key player in Malaysia’s regional aviation market.
+By the end of 2009, Firefly's fleet consisted of ten ATR 72-500s and two ATR 72-600s, solidifying its position as a key player in Malaysia's regional aviation market.

-2010–2011: The Introduction of Jet Operations
+2010–2011: Introduction of jet operations

 In 2010, Firefly made a strategic decision to diversify its fleet and operations by entering the jet market.
 The airline placed an order for 30 Boeing 737-800 aircraft, marking a significant shift in its business model.
 The new Boeing jets were intended to provide the airline with the capacity to operate on longer domestic and regional routes, allowing Firefly to compete with established low-cost carriers such as AirAsia.
 The first Boeing 737-800 was delivered in December 2010, and by January 2011, Firefly had begun operating its first jet routes, focusing primarily on domestic destinations like Kuala Lumpur, Kuching and Kota Kinabalu, along with international flights to Bandung and Surabaya.

 However, the decision to enter the jet market proved challenging.
 The competitive landscape in Malaysia's aviation sector became more intense, especially with the rapid expansion of budget airlines like AirAsia and the emergence of Malindo Air in 2013.
-Firefly struggled to maintain profitability with its jet operations, as aggressive pricing strategies from competitors put significant pressure on the airline’s yields and load factors.
+Firefly struggled to maintain profitability with its jet operations, as aggressive pricing strategies from competitors put significant pressure on the airline's yields and load factors.
 The challenges were compounded by operational inefficiencies and high costs associated with running a dual fleet of turboprop and jet aircraft.

 As a result, in August 2011, Firefly announced that it would cease its jet operations by the end of the year.
 The decision to withdraw from the jet market was made in consultation with its parent company, Malaysia Airlines, and in response to a restructuring agreement between Malaysia Airlines and AirAsia.
 The airline officially returned all Boeing 737-800 aircraft to Malaysia Airlines and refocused its operations on turboprop services using ATR 72 aircraft.